Last updated on November 27th, 2023 at 07:40 am

 As we’ve already mentioned, there are many benefits to non-toxic RV antifreeze.
 One of the main benefits is simply that you won’t have to worry about this product lingering in the pipes of your RV.
 Even if it does, non-toxic RV antifreeze won’t hurt you should you happen to drink some of it.

-This in-between product is great for the budget and great that it is in theory non-toxic.
+This in-between product is ideal for the budget and great given that it’s, in theory, non-toxic.
 However, some sources disagree and believe this antifreeze to still be toxic, given the presence of ethanol.
 Again, always read product labels, and if in doubt, stick with a propylene glycol antifreeze only.

 While you may save a few bucks and get a (probably) non-toxic antifreeze, the overall response to this blended product is unfavorable.
 However, you may find that it suits your needs just fine!